Thomas-Mielke-Software/MemberAccess/README.md

             set => name = value;
         }
     }

-Now you can access the members by their upper-case properties:
+Now you can access the members by their upper-case properties (Note: also C++style m_ and _ prefixes are translated correctly):

         var demoInstance = new Demo();
         demoInstance.Id = 42;